 - Choose a suitable MIG welder or wire welder; it should be steady with actual speed.
 The welder will be a perfect alternative to a spool gun if it functions like a gun.
 But this accessory is costly, about 250-500$.

 It feeds better and puddles better if you maintain the correct speed and correct temperature.
-For instance, ER5356 welds well at the temperature below 150 F.
+For instance, ER5356 welds well at a temperature below 150 F.

 - Keep the wire tension okay; not too much, or not too little.
-Too much or too light pressure will lead the wire towards improper feeding and birds nesting.
+Too much or too much light pressure will lead the wire towards improper feeding and birds’ nesting.